skimage.draw#

 - skimage.draw.set_color(image, coords, color, alpha=1)[source]#

-Note that this function modifies the color of the image in-place.
-Coordinates that exceed the shape of the image will be ignored.
+- Set pixel color in the image at the given coordinates. - Note that this function modifies the color of the image in-place.
+Coordinates that exceed the shape of the image will be ignored. - Parameters:

 - image(M, N, C) ndarray